Undergraduate and master's degrees for humanitarian and development health careers

 While a university degree does shape future career options in humanitarian action, it only goes so far.
 In fact, only a minority of professionals, even within health-focused humanitarian organizations, have undergraduate degrees in health sciences.
 Many roles call for skills in fields like administration or social sciences.
 Furthermore, postgraduate studies, short-course certifications, and sector-specific experience can help shape one’s career path in various directions.
 That said, there are many positions in international health cooperation that do require a degree in medicine, nursing, or pharmacy, though only a few specify a particular field or specialization.
 Often, any of these degrees will suffice if (of course) the candidate meets the additional qualifications.

-In the UK and other countries, several universities offer intercalated courses (Bachelor of Science or BSc) in global health, humanitarian aid, international disaster management, and related fields.
-These one-year programs are only available by integrating them partway through the undergraduate studies of certain related degrees.
-This approach, which is virtually unknown in countries like Spain (and many others), allows students who have already completed several years of their degree to finish a study plan similar to a master’s program before graduation.
-Additionally, it offers a great opportunity to learn or improve a different language (English in this case), experience living abroad, and start building connections with others who may one day work in the sector from different contexts.
+In some countries, universities offer intercalated degrees (Bachelor of Sciences or BSc) in global health, humanitarian aid, or international disaster management, among other subjects, lasting one year.
+These degrees can only be taken by intercalating them within undergraduate studies in certain related fields.
+This modality, which is practically unknown in many other countries, allows students who have already completed several years of their degree to finish a curriculum similar to a master's before graduating.
+It also represents an excellent opportunity to learn a second language (or improve it), gain the experience of living abroad, and start building a network of contacts who may one day also work in the sector from different contexts.

 Postgraduate training for international health aid workers